AbdelrahmanKhaled18/Image_Processing_On_Cloud/README.md

 ## Packges installation
 * openCV: it is used for image processing
 * numpy: it is used for data manipulation and converting the images into something can be processed and sent using sockets
-* sockets: used for connection between client and server
+* socket: used for connection between client and server
-* MPI: used for parallell processing
+* mpi4py: used for parallell processing
 * tkinter: used for the GUI

 ## Cloud enviroment setup